RobbeDGreef/RCtoPC/README.md

 driver that this project uses works from windows XP and up so I guess it works on older pc's as well.

-I would write this for Linux and mac as well but the thing is I don't think anyone actually needs that if you do, just open a issue, ask for it and I'll look into it.
+I would write this for Linux and mac as well but I don't think anyone actually needs that.
+If you do, just open a github issue, ask for it and I'll look into it.

 ## How it works

-The Arduino uno can't normally be used to emulate a HID device such as a joystick or a keyboard.
+The Arduino uno can't normally be used to emulate a HID device such as a joysticks or a keyboards.
 What it can do is work as a serial device.
 So I simply wrote an Arduino sketch that sends the [PWM](https://en.wikipedia.org/wiki/Pulse-width_modulation) value it reads over the specified pins to the pc via a serial connection.